kevinamiri/maila/src/pages/tools/copywriting/blog-outline.en.md

 ## More Features Explained

-- **Content Rewriting**: Have existing content that needs a fresh touch? copy.tools can help you rewrite and improve your content while maintaining its original message.
+- **Content Rewriting**: Have existing content that needs a fresh touch?
+Maila.AI can help you rewrite and improve your content while maintaining its original message.
 - **Multilingual Support**: Cater to a global audience by generating content in multiple languages.
 - **Tailored Tone and Style**: Customize the tone and style of your content to match your brand voice and audience preferences.
 - **AI Writer Collaboration**: Train the AI with your writing style and preferences for a more personalized content generation experience.